Economics: Monetarism

-Monetarism appeared in the 1950s and 1960s, its intellectual leader being Milton Friedman.
-Monetarists contended that monetary policy and other monetary shocks, as represented by the growth in the money stock, was an important cause of economic fluctuations, and consequently that monetary policy was more important than fiscal policy for purposes of stabilisation.
+Monetarism emerged in the 1950s and 1960s, with Milton Friedman as its intellectual leader.
+Monetarists contended that monetary policy and other monetary shocks, as represented by the growth in the money stock, were an important cause of economic fluctuations, and consequently that monetary policy was more important than fiscal policy for purposes of stabilisation.
 Friedman was also skeptical about the ability of central banks to conduct a sensible active monetary policy in practice, advocating instead using simple rules such as a steady rate of money growth.

-Monetarism rose to prominence in the 1970s and 1980s, when several major central banks followed a monetarist-inspired policy, but was later abandoned because the results were unsatisfactory.
+Monetarism rose to prominence in the 1970s and 1980s, when several major central banks adopted monetarist-inspired policies, but it was later abandoned because the results were unsatisfactory.

 New classical economics

-A more fundamental challenge to the prevailing Keynesian paradigm came in the 1970s from new classical economists like Robert Lucas, Thomas Sargent and Edward Prescott.
-They introduced the notion of rational expectations in economics, which had profound implications for many economic discussions, among which were the so-called Lucas critique and the presentation of real business cycle models.
+A more fundamental challenge to the prevailing Keynesian paradigm emerged in the 1970s from new classical economists such as Robert Lucas, Thomas Sargent, and Edward Prescott.
+They introduced the notion of rational expectations in economics, which had profound implications for many economic discussions, including the so-called Lucas critique and the development of real business cycle models.

 New Keynesians

-During the 1980s, a group of researchers appeared being called New Keynesian economists, including among others George Akerlof, Janet Yellen, Gregory Mankiw and Olivier Blanchard.
-They adopted the principle of rational expectations and other monetarist or new classical ideas such as building upon models employing micro foundations and optimizing behaviour, but simultaneously emphasised the importance of various market failures for the functioning of the economy, as had Keynes.
-Not least, they proposed various reasons that potentially explained the empirically observed features of price and wage rigidity, usually made to be endogenous features of the models, rather than simply assumed as in older Keynesian-style ones.
+During the 1980s, a group of researchers came to be known as New Keynesian economists, including, among others, George Akerlof, Janet Yellen, Gregory Mankiw, and Olivier Blanchard.
+They adopted the principle of rational expectations and other monetarist or new classical ideas, such as models employing microfoundations and optimizing behaviour, but simultaneously emphasized the importance of various market failures in the functioning of the economy, as had Keynes.
+Not least, they proposed various reasons that potentially explained the empirically observed features of price and wage rigidity, usually made to be endogenous features of the models, rather than assumed as in older Keynesian-style ones.

 New neoclassical synthesis

-After decades of often heated discussions between Keynesians, monetarists, new classical and new Keynesian economists, a synthesis emerged by the 2000s, often given the name the new neoclassical synthesis.
-It integrated the rational expectations and optimizing framework of the new classical theory with a new Keynesian role for nominal rigidities and other market imperfections like imperfect information in goods, labour and credit markets.
+After decades of often heated discussions among Keynesians, monetarists, new classical and new Keynesian economists, a synthesis emerged by the 2000s, often called the new neoclassical synthesis.
+It integrated the rational-expectations and optimizing framework of the new classical theory with a new-Keynesian role for nominal rigidities and other market imperfections, such as imperfect information, in goods, labour, and credit markets.
 The monetarist importance of monetary policy in stabilizing the economy and in particular controlling inflation was recognised as well as the traditional Keynesian insistence that fiscal policy could also play an influential role in affecting aggregate demand.
-Methodologically, the synthesis led to a new class of applied models, known as dynamic stochastic general equilibrium or DSGE models, descending from real business cycles models, but extended with several new Keynesian and other features.
+Methodologically, the synthesis led to a new class of applied models, known as dynamic stochastic general equilibrium (DSGE) models, derived from real business cycle models but extended with several new-Keynesian and other features.
 These models proved useful and influential in the design of modern monetary policy and are now standard workhorses in most central banks.